Exclusive-Major Toshiba shareholder objects to break-up, urges board to solicit offers

 Shares of Toshiba have dipped more than 4per cent since the plan was first reported by the Nikkei business daily on Nov.
 8.

-The stock was down 1.2per cent at 4,688 yen versus a 0.7per cent decline in the benchmark Nikkei index early on Wednesday.
+The stock was down 2per cent at 4,652 yen versus a 1.4per cent decline in the benchmark Nikkei index on Wednesday afternoon.

 (Reporting by Makiko Yamazaki; Editing by David Dolan and Christopher Cushing)